terminaldweller/mutator/README.md

 ## Announcements

+* I will be taking a one month break from mutator to learn/work on some other things.<br/>
 * Project mutator will be re-licensed to GPL-3.0.<br/>
 * bruiser has a working poc demo for asmrewriter.<br/>
 * bruiser has a working poc demo for Xobjs.
 For more info checkout bruiser's `README.md`.<br/>